WordPress/openverse/documentation/projects/planning.md

-There are automated reminders configured for these updates via a [daily GitHub action](https://github.com/WordPress/openverse/blob/main/.github/workflows/project_thread_update_reminders.yml) which comments on the project thread.
-The project lead is reminded (via a bot comment on the project) to provide an update.
+There are automated reminders configured for these updates via a [daily GitHub action](https://github.com/WordPress/openverse/blob/main/.github/workflows/project_thread_update_reminders.yml) that comments on the project thread, prompting the project lead to provide an update.

 ## Project Lifecycle